Installation for the Simple Pump hand pump continued...

 SUBMERSIBLE OUTPUT PIPE THROUGH THE WELL CAP

-If your cover has pressure piping that passes through it and continues to your house system, it is best to employ a pump installer to at least install the Simple Pump well cap.
+If your cover has a pipe that passes through the top and continues to your house system, it is best to employ a professional to at least install the Simple Pump well cap.
 Your pump installer has equipment to lift the cover with the attached string of pipes and pump, swap your current cap for the Simple Pump cap, and then place the pump set back in the casing with the new cap.